International Rubber Regulation Agreement

 The International Rubber Regulation Agreement was a 1934 accord between the United Kingdom, India, the Netherlands, France and Thailand that formed a cartel of major rubber producing nations to restrict global rubber production and maintain a stable, high price for natural rubber.
+The agreement covered between 90–100% of world producers of rubber.
+The agreement was in effect from June 1934 to the early part of 1942.

+The agreement harmed the Malayan economy over the long run, as the rubber restrictions were most stringently enforced there.

 In 1979 a new agreement was formed - an International Natural Rubber Agreement.

 Background

 Demand for rubber declined sharply after World War I resulting in the British enacting the Stevenson Plan in 1922 to restrict the supply of rubber to support rubber prices and ensure the profitability of British rubber plantations in the Far East.
 However, the plan had many flaws and was abandoned in 1928.
 By 1928 the plan both irritated the United States and lacked apparent purpose.
 Demand for rubber was robust due to expanded use of the automobile in the United States.

 After the stock market crash of 1929 the Great Depression hit the United States and rubber demanded once again softened.
 It was in this context that the International Rubber Regulation Agreement was implemented.

+The British were particularly supportive of a rubber agreement, as it was the single most important export from the British Colonial Empire.

 The Agreement

+Rubber prices hit an all-time low in 1932.
+In 1933, there were negotiations to collude on rubber production to boost rubber prices.
+The British and Dutch governments led the negotiations.

+According to Cecile Rothe, it was understood by the negotiators that a rubber cartel could only succeed if the following conditions were met: